 Find out about the Seed Funding Scheme and its latest successful projects

-If you are Aboriginal and/or Torres Strait Islander and considering research, the Familiarisation Program might offer the motivation you need to take that next step.
+If you are Aboriginal and/or Torres Strait Islander and considering undertaking a PhD, the University of Melbourne hosts an annual Indigenous PhD Familiarisation Program which can offer the motivation you need to take that next step.

-This fully-funded Program will include workshops and opportunities to help you prepare for commencing a PhD, will introduce you to potential supervisors, guide you through the admissions process and provide an opportunity for you to develop networks with the next generation of Indigenous leadership.
+This fully-funded Program includes workshops and opportunities to help you prepare for commencing a PhD, introduces you to potential supervisors, guides you through the admissions process and provides an opportunity for you to develop networks with the next generation of Indigenous leadership.

-For information on the inaugural 2015 Program, the Report below provides a summary of the event, program highlights as well as outcomes including participant feedback.
-The 2015 Program’s schedule is also provided below detailing each workshop’s summary and learning objectives.
+Information on the inaugural 2015 Program is provided in the Report below, which includes a summary of the event, program highlights and outcomes and participant feedback.
+The 2015 Program’s schedule is also provided below, detailing each workshop’s summary and learning objectives.

 If you’re interested in a PhD at Australia’s top University or would like advice on research higher degrees, we want to hear from you.

 For further information, please contact Warwick Padgham at the Melbourne Poche Centre for Indigenous Health.

 The University of Melbourne acknowledges the Traditional Owners of the land on which it operates.
 The University has campuses and facilities on the lands of the Kulin peoples, which includes the Wurundjeri, Boonwurrung Wathaurong, Dja Dja Wurrung and Taungurung peoples, as well as the Yorta Yorta nation.
 We pay our respects to their Elders, both past and present.